harvanchik/tailwind-template/README.md

 We will be using a VS Code extension to start our server up.
 Search for "Live Server" in the VS Code extensions tab.
 Alternatively, you can find it on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-Once you download and install the extension, you might see a [new button](https://imgur.com/a/KiUuKno.png) in the lower right-hand corner of the window in the blue riddon.
+Once you download and install the extension, you might see a [new button](https://imgur.com/a/KiUuKno.png) in the lower right-hand corner of the window in the blue ribbon.
 It says **Go Live**.
 When you click that, it should start the server and open it on your browser.

 If you do not see the button, simply [right click](https://imgur.com/a/SR1f6sC.png) on the **index.html** file in the VS Code file explorer, and click **Open with Live Server**.